Perelandric/Golific/README.md

 # GoEnum

-**GoEnum** works with the `generate` command to create namespaced enums using structs, providing greater type safety as well as other features, including:
+**GoEnum** works with the `generate` command to create namespaced enums using structs, providing greater type safety as well as offering several other features.

- - A `String()` method, allowing you to print the name of the enum variant or the optional custom value.
- - A `Description()` method, that will print the optional description of each variant.
- - The ability to marshal and/or unmarshal JSON (TODO: and XML) to the string value instead of the number.
- - A `Value()` method for retrieving the numeric representation of the variant.
- - The ability to assign a custom numeric value.
- - The ability to define an enum's variants as bitflags.
- - A generated array of the variants, to be used with a `range` loop.

 # Quick start